AntsXD/AI_Intruder_Backend/README.md

     - X-Webhook-Signature (format: sha256=<digest>)

 ## Behavioral Rules Worth Knowing
-- Person activation requires exactly 3 photos.
+- Person activation requires exactly 3 photos (one per type: face, left_profile, right_profile).
-- Each person photo type must be unique (face, left_profile, right_profile).
+- Uploading a photo of an existing type replaces it (upsert) — no 409 is returned.
+- Deleting an active person also calls the AI service to remove their embeddings.
 - Event verification is allowed only for human_review events.
 - Camera playback token is scoped to user and stream.
 - For external_hls and external_webrtc stream types, playback endpoint redirects.